If you’re joining us today for the first time, we bid you a warm welcome and extend a loving embrace. We’re so glad you’re here.

 This blog serves as an outreach to you, an attempt to fill the gap and create community where none currently exists.
 We desire to provide you with support, encouragement, empowerment, and guidance if you are undecided on what to do with your embryos and struggling to make a decision.
 As previously stated, there is no right or wrong choice.
 This is highly individualized and we’re sensitive to the fact that we all have our own unique circumstances, beliefs, and convictions.

 Our goal is simply to help you digest the possibilities, begin to explore your thoughts and feelings around your embryos, and help you move forward with a decision in order to bring resolution to your lives and peace to your hearts.
 We’ve processed and learned a great deal along the way and we want to pass our knowledge, encouragement, and experience to you.
-We talk about real life and discuss the unique emotions, decisions, and day-to-day challenges and realities of living life with our frozen embryos.
-Overall, our goal is to grow this blog into a place you can come to for inspiration, hope, support, information, resources, questions, fellowship, and community as we journey along.
+We talk about real life and discuss the unique emotions, decisions, and day-to-day challenges and realities of living life with frozen embryos.
+Overall, our goal is to grow this blog into a place you can come to for inspiration, hope, support, information, resources, questions, fellowship, and community as we come alongside you.

 Thank you so much for your time and consideration.
 We look forward to meeting you, hearing your stories, and walking with you through life and the difficult process of considering your options with your embryos.
-We’re on the journey together.